Recycled water – part of the ‘new normal’

 In 2021, as part of LGVSD’s Secondary Treatment Plant Upgrade and Recycled Water Expansion Project, the wastewater treatment plant’s recycled water production facility was rebuilt and expanded, to effectively quadruple its production capacity to over 5 million gallons of recycled water per day (this replaces the Marin Municipal Water District facility that was in operation on the LGVSD site since 2012, and had reached the end of its useful life).

 In an example of exceptional cooperation between neighboring public agencies, the expanded facility is providing much of this recycled water to the North Marin Water District and the Marin Municipal Water District, which then sell it for use in landscape irrigation, car washes, cooling towers, commercial laundries, toilet flushing, and other non-potable uses.
+To learn more about their recycled water programs please visit:

 Some of the benefits of producing and using recycled water include: